 - Pinned messages to highlight key content,

-- Rich integrations for polls, YouTube embeds, music bots, and RSS feeds.
+- Integrations for polls, YouTube embeds, music bots, and RSS feeds.

 Out of the two, I would use Discord for community building or collaborative work when you need to share links, quick updates, or jokes in team channels, especially for teams working across time zones.